 Thinking back to that time still brings Rachelle to the verge of tears.
 “It was an emotional roller-coaster.
 We never gave up hope, but there was one point where I was unsure…” Rachelle’s voice trails off and she takes a moment to compose herself.
 “But our little fighter never stopped battling.”

-By June of 2018, Hudson had undergone four surgical procedures for hernias (the doctors told Rachelle hernias are common with premature babies), and a fifth operation is planned.
-He no longer requires any treatment for breathing issues.
-For the most part, he’s just like any youngster his age.
-He plays with the other children at his daycare and he loves being outdoors on the farm with his parents.
-Rachelle says he’s even starting to talk.
-“I try to get him to say ‘mama’ and he says ‘dada’.
-I swear he’s doing it on purpose!”
+By May of this year, Hudson had undergone five surgical procedures for hernias (the doctors told Rachelle hernias are common with premature babies), and a sixth operation may be required.
+He no longer requires any treatment for breathing issues, and for the most part he’s just like any youngster his age.
+He loves spending time with his baby brother Ryker (who also spent a few days in the NICU after arriving at 35 weeks earlier this year), and he loves being outdoors on the farm with his parents.
+He especially loves the cows.
+Not unlike most other two year olds, he’s also talking up a storm these days!